oracle audit

 How should I respond to the preliminary audit report?

-Review the report carefully and consult with licensing experts if necessary.
-Provide additional evidence or corrections to dispute any inaccuracies.
+Please review the report carefully and consult with licensing experts if necessary.
+If any inaccuracies are found, provide additional evidence or corrections to dispute them.

 What does the final audit report contain?